-Paddlefish snagging is legal from May 1 through May 31 of each fishing year.
-Paddlefish snagging is legal only from 8:00 am to 9:00 pm (CT) during each day of the paddlefish snagging season.
-If harvest approaches the maximum allowable harvest of 1000 paddlefish as determined by the Department, an in-season closure may occur with a 24 hour notice issued by the Director.
-If there's an early closure, then snag and release only at the area defined in Section 3-4-2.1 will be allowed for a four day period immediately following the harvest closure, but not to extend beyond May 31.
+Paddlefish snagging is legal from May 1 through May 21 of each fishing year.
+Paddlefish snagging is legal only from 7:00 am to 7:00 pm (CT) during each day of the paddlefish snagging season.
+If harvest approaches the maximum allowable harvest of 1000 paddlefish as determined by the Department, an in-season closure may occur with a 24-hour notice issued by the Director.
+If there's an early closure, then snag and release only at the area and time defined in Section 3-4-2.1 will be allowed for a seven-day period immediately following the harvest closure, but not to extend beyond May 21.
 Notice of an early closure and subsequent days set aside for 'snag and release only' will be issued by a special news release from the Department.

-Paddlefish snagging is legal in the Yellowstone River and that area of the Missouri River lying west of the U.S. Highway 85 bridge to the Montana border, excluding that portion of the Missouri River from the pipeline crossing (River Mile 1577) downstream to the upper end of the Lewis & Clark WMA (River Mile 1565).
+Paddlefish snagging is legal in the Yellowstone River and that area of the Missouri River lying west of the U.S. Highway 85 bridge to the Montana border, excluding that portion of the Missouri River from the pipeline crossing (River Mile 1577) downstream to the upper end of the Lewis and Clark WMA (River Mile 1565).

 3-4-2.1.
-Specific Area Open to Extended Snag and Release
+Specific Area and Time Open to Extended Snag and Release

-That area of the Missouri River starting on the north shore from the Confluence boat ramp then east (downstream) one-half mile, and that area of the Missouri River starting on the south shore from the Confluence with the Yellowstone River then east (downstream) one-half mile.
+That area of the Missouri River starting

+- on the north shore from the Confluence boat ramp then east (downstream) to the pipeline crossing (River Mile 1577), and - on the south shore from the Confluence with the Yellowstone River then east (downstream) to the pipeline crossing (River Mile 1577).